mendix/docs/content/appstore/app-services/receipt-processing.md

 ## 4. Usage

-To use the Receipt Processing app service, firstly create an [Import Mapping](#mapping-file), and then include the receipt processing service activity in your microflow.
-This microflow should be set up to accept your trained model and images, extract data from the images in bulk and then map the data to an entity using the Import Mapping that you created.
+To use the Receipt Processing app service, firstly create an [import mapping](#mapping-file), and then include the receipt processing service activity in your microflow.
+This microflow should be set up to accept your trained model and images, extract data from the images in bulk and then map the data to an entity using the import mapping that you created.

 ### 4.1 Creating an Import Mapping{#mapping-file}

-You need to use an [Import Mapping](/refguide/mapping-documents#import-mappings) to populate the extracted data into entity.
+You need to use an [import mapping](/refguide/mapping-documents#import-mappings) to populate the extracted data into entity.
 If necessary, you can further process the entity with [event handlers](/refguide/event-handlers).

-1. To create an Import Mapping, you need a JSON mapping file.
+1. To create an import mapping, you need a JSON mapping file.
 Perform the following steps to get the JSON mapping file:
    1. Log into the Marketplace with your Mendix account.
    2. Go to **My Marketplace** and click [Subscriptions](/appstore/general/app-store-overview#subscriptions) on the left navigation menu.
 The **Subscriptions** page gives an overview of all the subscriptions of your organization.
    3. Click **Receipt Processing** to open the service management dashboard.